dimagi/commcare-hq/docs/elasticsearch.rst

 Whenever the mapping is changed, this hash should be updated.
-That will trigger the creation of a new index on deploy (by the ``$ ./manage.py ptop_preindex`` command).
-Once the new index is finished, the alias is *flipped* (``$ ./manage.py ptop_es_manage --flip_all_aliases``) to point to the new index, allowing for a relatively seamless transition.
+That will trigger the creation of a new index on deploy (by the ``$ ./manage.py ptop_preindex`` command) using a temporary '_reindex' suffixed alias.
+Once the new index is finished, the original alias is *flipped* (``$ ./manage.py ptop_es_manage --flip_all_aliases``) to point to the new index, allowing for a relatively seamless transition.